Daphniphyllum calycinum: Habitat and ecology

 The shrub grows in forests and thickets at altitudes of occasionally below 100m but mainly 200-700m.

 Daphniphyllum calycinum is present on the degraded hillside shrublands of Hong Kong, it is common there in scrubland and forest edges.

 Birds disperse the dry-season fruiting seeds.

 The follicular micromycete, or sac-fungi, Mycosphaerella fasciculata, in the Mycosphaerellaceae family, uses this species as a host.

 Conservation

-While this species has a very wide distribution with a large population, and it there are no current major or future significant threats identified, like most plant and ecosystems it is a continuing decline in area, extent and/or quality of habitat, and so is of conservation concern.
+The species is listed as "least concern".